Skip to main content

 app = Flask(__name__)

-# Thread pool (maximum 10 concurrent tasks)
+# Thread pool (up to 10 concurrent tasks)

 executor = ThreadPoolExecutor(max_workers=10)

-# 2 days converted to seconds
+# Convert 2 days to seconds

 two_days_in_seconds = 2 * 24 * 60 * 60